How To Get Rid Of Whiteflies On Marijuana

-Probably all or most marijuana growers have at some time or another an infestation of whitefly, those tiny whitish mosquitoes that can leave our plants sick or even worse destroy them completely.
-In indoor crops can be very susceptible and infestations can quickly reach critical numbers due to the perfect conditions and no natural preditors
+Probably all or most marijuana growers have an infestation of whitefly at some time or another, those tiny whitish mosquitoes that can leave our plants sick or eradicate them.
+Indoor crops can be very susceptible, and infestations can quickly reach critical numbers due to the perfect conditions and no natural predators.

-Treating our plants to eliminate this pest is essential if we are to get good results at the end of the harvest, but as always the best way to avoid it is to prevent it.
-Below we will explain everything about this bug, since knowing the enemy will make it easier to dispose of it more easily.
-Likewise we give the best solutions and methodologies for use.
+Treating our plants to eliminate this pest is essential if we get good results at the end of the harvest, but as always, the best way to avoid it is to prevent it.
+Below we will explain everything about this bug since knowing the enemy will make it easier to dispose of.
+Likewise, we give the best solutions and methodologies for use.

 What are whitefly?

-Indoor grow rooms where the temperature is usually optimal for these insects means they can multiply their population x 200 every month.
-Since the females lay an average of between 180 and 200 eggs, which means it can quickly become an overly abundant and damaging pest for our plants.
+Indoor grow rooms where the temperature is usually optimal for these insects mean they can multiply their population x 200 every month.
+Since the females lay an average of between 180 and 200 eggs, they can quickly become an overly abundant and damaging pest for our plants.

-Eggs are laid on the undersides of the leaves of the marijuana plant and is where they mature until hatching.
-The egg size is really small, just 0.25 millimeters, so unless you have a widespread population … it can be difficult to see these eggs without the help of a lens or microscope.
+Eggs are laid on the undersides of the leaves of the marijuana plant and are where they mature until hatching.
+The egg size is tiny, just 0.25 millimeters, so unless you have a widespread population … it can be challenging to see these eggs without the help of a lens or microscope.

-This type of insect is very harmful to our plants as it feeds on plant sap.
-Having a couple of white flies is not a problem, but it is likely that once you have seen the eggs a couple will soon turn into hundreds.
+This insect is very harmful to our plants as it feeds on plant sap.
+Having a couple of white flies is not a problem, but it is likely that once you have seen the eggs, a couple will soon turn into hundreds.

-Imagine thousands of insects sucking sap from a cannabis plant, the plant’s future if the pest is not removed is very likely death.
-If the plant does not die, production of buds and their quality will be much lower.
-If the plant is in veg it will be seriously affected, losing vigour and even stopping growth entirely.
+Imagine thousands of insects sucking sap from a cannabis plant; the plant’s future if the pest is not removed is very likely death.
+If the plant does not die, the buds’ production and quality will be much lower.
+If the plant is in veg, it will be seriously affected, losing vigor and even stopping growth entirely.

-Furthermore, these insects can transmit different kinds of viruses to our plants, which weakened by the removal of sap by the whitefly …. will be very badly affected.
+Furthermore, these insects can transmit different kinds of viruses to our plants, which are weakened by the removal of sap by the whitefly …. will be very severely affected.

-How to tell if we have whitefly in our grow or not, it’s really simple.
-Whiteflies feed on the sap of our plants and when this happens, small circles occur in the leaves of a lighter colour.
-It is very easy to see that we have some kind of insect on our plant.
+How to tell if we have whitefly in our growth or not it’s straightforward.
+Whiteflies feed on our plants’ sap; when this happens, small circles occur in the leaves of a lighter color.
+It is plain to see that we have some insects on our plants.

-When we see that leaves our plant have this kind of discolouration or pitting, we must look on the underside (bottom) of the leaves to find the source.
-If we see these small flies or their eggs … we know for sure that it is a plague of whiteflies.
+When we see that leaves of our plant have this kind of discoloration or pitting, we must look at the underside (bottom) of the leaves to find the source.
+If we see these small flies or their eggs, we know that it is a plague of whiteflies.

-If the pest is already widespread in our grow, shake a little leaf and see dozens of small white or yellowish flies fly out.
-Luckily they are easy to identify, without using microscopes or lenses.
+If the pest is already widespread in our growth, shake a little leaf and see dozens of small white or yellowish flies fly out.
+Luckily they are easy to identify without using microscopes or lenses.

 Preventing whitefly in crops of marijuana

 The best medicine for all diseases and pests is always prevention.
-Insects such as those most often interested in our cannabis plants are also susceptible to certain plants in nature, some of which the odour is repelling or are toxic to these insects.
+Insects such as those most often interested in our cannabis plants are also susceptible to certain plants in nature, some of whose odor is repelling or are toxic to these insects.

-Neem oil is one of the best repellents can use, is completely natural (100% BIO) and is economical.
-It is enough to spray our plants with water and a little diluted neem oil in it every fifteen or twenty days to keep whitefly and many other insects away from our crops.
+Neem oil is one of the best repellents, is entirely natural (100% BIO), and is economical.
+It is enough to spray our plants with water and a little diluted neem oil every fifteen or twenty days to keep whitefly and many other insects away from our crops.

-In indoor growing we can also make a filter in the air inlet of our grow room, thus preventing the entry of insects.
-For instance stockings can make a excellent filter, letting the air pass whilst preventing certain insects sneaking through
+In indoor growing, we can also make a filter in our grow room’s air inlet, thus preventing insects’ entry.
+For instance, stockings can make an excellent filter, letting the air pass while preventing certain insects from sneaking.

 Eliminating whitefly infestation on my cannabis plants

-If we already have a infestation on our plants, we must act immediately.
-Since they reproduce exponentially and in just one month could multiply its population by two hundred.
-We have two options we can use, remove the whitefly with natural products (biological) or chemicals.
+If we already have an infestation on our plants, we must act immediately.
+Since they reproduce exponentially and in just one month could multiply their population by two hundred.
+We can use two options: remove the whitefly with natural products (biological) or chemicals.

-If we are in flowering stage chemicals should no longer be considered an option, as they may damage the buds or leave traces of toxins in them.
+If we are in the flowering stage, chemicals should no longer be considered an option, as they may damage the buds or leave traces of toxins in them.

 Remove the whitefly with natural options:

 Mix potassium soap (or soap) in a bucket of water and add neem oil.
-With the help of a sponge we can wash all the leaves individually on our plant, being careful not to break the stem, wipe both the top and the bottom of the leaf.
-Repeat this every 10 days.
+With the help of a sponge, we can wash all the leaves individually on our plant, careful not to break the stem and wipe both the top and the bottom of the leaf.
+Repeat this every ten days.

-Use an yellow adhesive anti-mosquito trap near our marijuana plants which are infected by whitefly.
-The whitefly are attracted to this colour and remain stuck in the trap.
+Use a yellow adhesive anti-mosquito trap near our marijuana plants infected by whitefly.
+The whitefly is attracted to this color and remains stuck on the web.

-Use a natural pyrethrin-based insecticide (chrysanthemum extract) and spray our plant every 10 days.
+Use a natural pyrethrin-based insecticide (chrysanthemum extract) and spray our plant every ten days.

 Chemical options to kill whitefly:

-We must NEVER use chemicals if our plant is in the process of flowering, because toxins could stay in the buds that later we smoke or eat.
-Go to a nursery or grow shop to buy the chemicals which can be used on food crops.
+We must NEVER use chemicals if our plant is in the process of flowering because toxins could stay in the buds that we later smoke or eat.
+Go to a nursery or grow shop to buy the chemicals used on food crops.
 NEVER use chemical solutions in our plant if in Flower.
-Spray our plant with products purchased and follow the instructions dont be tempted to mix a concentrated solution as this could kill your plants as well as the pests! use in conjunction with the yellow anti-mosquito traps we mentioned earlier.
+Spray our plant with products purchased and follow the instructions.
+Don’t be tempted to mix a concentrated solution as this could kill your plants and the pests!
+Use in conjunction with the yellow anti-mosquito traps we mentioned earlier.

-If you have any questions or suggestions, you can leave a comment and we will help you solve it.
+If you have any questions or suggestions, you can leave a comment, and we will help you solve them.